Coveros-GitHub-Training/sel-copilot-advanced-workshop/Labs/Lab-4-Engineering-Practices.md

 ## 📋 Step 4: Understanding Custom Instructions Hierarchy

-Custom instructions are rules that apply to every Copilot interaction in a context (personal, repository, or organization level).
+Custom instructions are rules that apply to every Copilot interaction.
+Which instructions are used depends on the context (personal, repository, or organization level).

 ### Step 4.1: Instructions Hierarchy